vista-art/fragmentcolor/docs/api/core/pass/add.md

 same value (`camera.look_at(...)`, `light.set_color(...)`) propagate to
 every shader on the pass with no further `add` call.

-Returns `Result<&Pass, PassError>` — Models can fail at attach time when the Mesh layout doesn't match the Material's shader; Cameras and Lights always succeed.
+Returns `Result<&Pass, PassError>`.
+Models can fail at attach time when the Mesh layout doesn't match the Material's shader; Cameras and Lights always succeed.
 Chain with `?` between calls.